fourieraudio/docs/manual/transform.client/cuelists/filters.md

 * **Include Targets**: The Cuelist will **only** apply to the selected Chains when a Cue is fired.
 * **Exclude Targets**: The Cuelist will **not** apply to the selected Chains when a Cue is fired.

-# Tempo Filters
+# Recall Tempo Filter

-Global tap tempo data is stored in cues, to exclude tempo recall, select the *exclude tempo* button.
+Global tap tempo data is stored in cues, to include tempo recall, select the *Recall Tempo* button.

 :::tip